Nights of Cabiria: Critical response

-Forty years later, The New York Times carried a new review by Crowther's successor, Janet Maslin.
+Forty years later, the Times carried a new review by Crowther's successor, Janet Maslin.
 She called the film "a cinematic masterpiece", and added that the final shot of Cabiria is worth more than "all the fire-breathing blockbusters Hollywood has to offer."

 Film critic Roger Ebert reviewed mainly the plot and Fellini's background: "Fellini's roots as a filmmaker are in the postwar Italian Neorealist movement (he worked for Rossellini on Rome, Open City in 1945), and his early films have a grittiness that is gradually replaced by the dazzling phantasms of the later ones.
 Nights of Cabiria is transitional; it points toward the visual freedom of La Dolce Vita while still remaining attentive to the real world of postwar Rome.
 The scene involving the good samaritan provides a framework to show people living in city caves and under bridges, but even more touching is the scene where Cabiria turns over the keys of her house to the large and desperately poor family that has purchased it."
 He gave the film four stars out of four and included it in his Great Movies list.

-In 1998, the film was re-released, newly restored and now including a crucial 7-minute sequence (with the man giving food to the poor people living in caves) that censors had cut after the premiere.
+In 1998, the film was re-released, newly restored and including a crucial 7-minute sequence (with the man giving food to the poor people living in caves) that censors had cut after the premiere.
 The Village Voice ranked Nights of Cabiria at number 112 in its Top 250 "Best Films of the Century" list in 1999, based on a poll of critics.

 In January 2002, the film (along with La Strada) was included on the list of the "Top 100 Essential Films of All Time" by the National Society of Film Critics.
 The film was included at number 87 on BBC's 2018 list of "The 100 Greatest Foreign-Language Films", voted by 209 film critics from 43 countries around the world.